KatharinaBuelow/snow-research/README.md

     https://drive.google.com/drive/folders/1xDmv63OY1dKlB8qv-CmSXQOllZQ6C4lh

 a.)
-ANNUAL CYCLE for number of snowdays and snow covered area [sca]
+ANNUAL CYCLE (eg. Sept.71 till August.01) for number of snowdays and snow covered area [sca]
     What means % of sca:
     The monthly values are all adjusted to month with the length of 30 days.
   * for each scenario, plotting all hight levels and 4 prudence regions